By Melanie Graysmith

 A tartine is a toasted open-faced sandwich.
-While this recipe uses Swiss cheese, other cheeses can be used instead, just be sure to choose one that melts well; Cheddar, Monterey Jack and Gruyere are suggested.READ MORE: Our 5 favorite Rogelio moments from Jane the Virgin
+While this recipe uses Swiss cheese, other cheeses can be used instead, just be sure to choose one that melts well; Cheddar, Monterey Jack and Gruyere are suggested.READ MORE: Return to the Hidden Temple!

 - 1 teaspoon olive oil